 Moreover, yellow flowers, in general, are a popular choice of gifting flowers at the workplace.

-- Congratulations on a job well done, Get well soon wishes, Housewarmings
+- Job promotion, Congratulations on a job well done, Get well soon wishes, Housewarmings

-Purple ranunculus flowers
+Purple Ranunculus flowers

 Purple ranunculus flowers symbolize royalty, beauty, charm, and elegance, while purple flowers, in general, signify creativity, grace, and refinement.
 Because of this association, purple ranunculus flowers are excellent gifting flowers for someone you value most in your life, or for someone you look up to and admire much.

-- To wish good luck
+- Birthday, Anniversary, To wish good luck, Just because

 While ranunculus flowers conventionally mean charm, the white color adds just the right amount of elegance that makes these blooms even harder to resist.